microsoft/botframework-cli/packages/orchestrator/README.md

       $ bf orchestrator:predict --out=resources\data\Columnar\PredictOutput --model=resources\data\Columnar\ModelConfig --in=resources\data\Columnar\Email.blu

-      Notice that inside the ".../ModelConfig" directory, there is a "config.json" that specifies downloaded model files among other hyper parameters.
+      Notice that inside the ".../ModelConfig" directory, there is a "config.json" that specifies downloaded base model files among other hyper parameters.
 Here is an example:
       {
         "LoadModel": true,